 Pursuant to SEC rules, the Summary Compensation Table (SCT) must account for equity-based awards during the year of grant, even if awarded for services in the prior year.
 However, SEC rules require the SCT to include other incentive compensation to be included in the year earned, even if granted during the next year.
-By contrast, the Committee, as reflected in the Compensation Discussion & Analysis, considers all performance-basedexecutive compensation to be compensation for the year of performance.
+By contrast, the Committee, as reflected in the CD&A, considers all performance-based executive compensation to be compensation for the year of performance.

-Generally, we grant equity-based awards and debentures, and pay any cash incentive compensation for a particular year shortly after that year's end.
+Generally, we grant equity-based awards and debentures, and pay any cash and restricted cash incentive compensation for a particular year shortly after that year's end.
 As a result, annual equity-based awards, debentures and cash incentive compensation are disclosed in each row of the Summary Compensation Table as follows:

-- "Salary" displays the Cash Base Salaries of our named executive officers for 2022. - "Bonus" displays the Cash Bonuses and Debentures of our named executive officers for 2022. - "Stock Awards" displays the PRSUs, RSUs and RSAs of our named executive officers for 2021.
+- "Salary" displays the Cash Base Salaries of our named executive officers for 2023. - "Bonus" displays the Cash Bonuses and Restricted Cash of our named executive officers for 2023. - "Stock Awards" displays the PRSUs and RSUs of our named executive officers for 2022.

-- "Salary" displays the Cash Base Salaries of our named executive officers for 2021. - "Bonus" displays the Cash Bonuses and Debentures of our named executive officers for 2021. - "Stock Awards" displays the PRSUs and RSUs of our named executive officers for 2020.
+- "Salary" displays the Cash Base Salaries of our named executive officers for 2022. - "Bonus" displays the Cash Bonuses and Debentures of our named executive officers for 2022. - "Stock Awards" displays the PRSUs and RSUs of our named executive officers for 2021.

-- "Salary" displays the Cash Base Salaries of our named executive officers for 2020. - "Bonus" displays the Cash Bonuses of our named executive officers for 2020. - "Stock Awards" displays the PRSUs and RSUs of our named executive officers for 2019.
+- "Salary" displays the Cash Base Salaries of our named executive officers for 2021. - "Bonus" displays the Cash Bonuses and Debentures of our named executive officers for 2021. - "Stock Awards" displays the PRSUs, RSAs and RSUs of our named executive officers for 2020.